German ministers: Brexit extension a possibility | DW | 21.10.2019

 Read more: Brexit, the Brits and another 'no' in the House of Commons

-European lawmakers will consider ratification of the Brexit deal at their session in Strasbourg on Monday.

-The UK House of Commons speaker, John Bercow, meanwhile rejected a request by the government to hold a vote on the deal Johnson agreed for Britain to leave the EU.
+Later on Monday, The UK House of Commons speaker, John Bercow, rejected a request by the government to hold a simple 'yes' or 'no' vote on Johnson's Brexit deal.

+Bercow said the vote was "in substance the same" as one held on Saturday and so breaches Parliament's rules.
+He said it would be "repetitive and disorderly" to allow a new vote two days later.
+He stressed that the government had the option to now bring forward the legislation needed to ratify Johnson's deal with the EU.

+The government said it was disappointed with the Speaker's decision, but would go ahead with introducing the legislation needed.

 Each evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.